-After the 10% point and through the 75% point of the term (full semester or minimester) a student may withdraw from a class by submitting a Withdrawal Request to Student Services in the Bailey Building or to staff at the Madison or South sites.
+After the 10% point and through the 75% point of the term (full semester or minimester) a student may withdraw from a class by submitting a Class Withdrawal Form to Student Services in the Bailey Building or to staff at the Madison or South sites.
 Withdrawal forms must not be mailed or put in a drop box.
 Distance students must contact the Registrar's Office at registrar@ abtech.edu

-Students receiving financial aid benefits strongly encouraged to consult with the Financial Aid Office prior to withdrawing from courses.
-Students receiving Veteran's Affairs benefits must obtain a last date of attendance from the instructor and approval from the VA Coordinator.
+Students receiving financial aid are strongly encouraged to consult with the Financial Aid Office prior to withdrawing from courses.
+Students receiving Veteran's Affairs benefits must obtain a last date of attendance from the instructor prior to withdrawing.